-Program Source Uses of Funds Exped ted Amoun t Available Ye ar 3 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ Other private Housing Public Services 0 0 0 0 0 Interfaith Outreach & Community Partners (IOCP): This non-profit organization has been very supportive of all efforts in Plymouth of furthering affordable housing initiatives.
-Interfaith Outreach also has a significant housing fund to assist in funding affordable housing efforts.
-Other public - state Housing 0 0 0 0 0 Minnesota Housing Finance Agency (MHFA): This agency provides first time homebuyer programs, housing rehabilitation programs, and development and redevelopment financing through their Consolidated RFP process.
+Program Source Uses of Funds Expec ted Amoun t Available Ye ar 4 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ Other public - state Housing 0 0 0 0 0 Minnesota Housing Finance Agency (MHFA): This agency provides first time homebuyer programs, housing rehabilitation programs, and development and redevelopment financing through their Consolidated RFP process.
 The HRA also developed a partnership in 2003 with the Center for Energy and Environment (CEE) pertaining to the MHFA Fix-Up Fund and MHFA Deferred Loan Program.
-While CEE remains the approved lender for the Fix-Up Fund, the HRA works in collaboration with them in marketing the program.
+While CEE remains the approved lender for the Fix- Up Fund, the HRA works in collaboration with them in marketing the program.

-Program Source Uses of Funds Exped ted Amoun t Available Ye ar 3 Expected Narrative Description
+Program Source Uses of Funds Expected Amount Available Year 4 ar 4 Expected Narrative Description

 of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$

 Other public Economic Plymouth Economic Development Fund

-- local Development (PEDF): The Fund was capitalized from the
+- local Development (PEDF): The Fund was capitalized from

-first \$100,000 in principal plus interest to
+the first \$100,000 in principal plus

-be paid by Value Rx in repayment of a loan
+interest to be paid by Value Rx in

-from the Minnesota Department of Trade
+repayment of a loan from the Minnesota

+Department of Trade and Economic

-and Economic Development's (DTED)
+Development's (DTED) Economic

-Economic Recovery Program (ERP).
-The
+Recovery Program (ERP).
+The PEDF allows

-PEDF allows the HRA to provide loans at
+the HRA to provide loans at favorable

-favorable terms for business activities in
+terms for business activities in the City

-the City that could create new jobs,
+that could create new jobs, increase the

-increase the tax base, or leverage other
+tax base, or leverage other needed

-needed economic development funds.
-The
+economic development funds.
+The City

-City has issued two loans totaling
+has issued two loans totaling \$210,000.

-\$210,000.
-One loan in the amount of
+One loan in the amount of \$180,000

-\$180,000 went to a company that
+went to a company that relocated its

-relocated its headquarters to Plymouth.
+headquarters to Plymouth.
+The second

-The second loan, in the amount of \$30,000,
+loan, in the amount of \$30,000, went to

-went to an existing Plymouth company to
+an existing Plymouth company to

 0 0 0 0 0 increase their workforce.

-Program Source Uses of Funds Exped ted Amoun t Available Ye ar 3 Expected Narrative Description

-of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$

-Other public Housing Plymouth HRA Tax Levy: The HRA has used

-- local this levy for several years to provide

-subsidized rental housing for 195 senior

-citizen households utilizing approximately

-\$298,000.00 annually to eligible renters at

-Plymouth Towne Square and Vicksburg

-Crossing.
-An additional \$321,000.00 is

-utilized for the funding, administration and

-supervision of the HRA and City affordable
+Program Source Uses of Funds Expec ted Amoun t Available Ye ar 4 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ Other public - local Housing 0 0 0 0 0 Plymouth HRA Tax Levy: The HRA has used this levy for several years to provide subsidized rental housing for 195 senior citizen households utilizing approximately \$310,000.00 annually to eligible renters at Plymouth Towne Square and Vicksburg Crossing.
+An additional \$348,823.00 is utilized for the funding, administration, and supervision of the HRA and City affordable housing programs.

-0 0 0 0 0 housing programs.